Grace Bradley: Personal life and post-career activities

 In May 1937, Bradley agreed to a blind date and met Hopalong Cassidy star William Boyd.
 The two of them hit it off so well that they married the next month.
 The union was happy but childless.
 In the 1940s, Bradley's star began to wane and, in 1943, she starred in her last big role in Taxi, Mister.
 Following this film, Bradley had officially played out her Paramount contract, and she spent the remainder of the 1940s alongside her husband, traveling around the country with him helping promote his cowboy image.
 She made one more film appearance, an uncredited cameo role in Tournament of Roses (1954).

-Bradley was a Republican and supported the campaign of Dwight Eisenhower during the 1952 presidential election.

 Following Boyd's death on September 12, 1972, Bradley retired from the entertainment world, but still continued to do things to help keep Boyd's memory alive.
 She also endured years of fighting for the legal rights to her late husband's 66 "Hopalong Cassidy" features.
 With her acting career behind her, she devoted her time to volunteer work at the Laguna Beach Hospital where her husband had spent his final days.